HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 4. Advanced Antenna Systems/section 4-2 SWR and Antenna Matching.md

 Standing Wave Ratio (SWR) gives us a practical way to detect and quantify impedance mismatches.
 When forward and reflected waves travel on the same feed line, they create a standing wave pattern.
 SWR is the ratio of maximum to minimum voltages in this pattern.

 Why use SWR instead of directly measuring impedance?
 At HF frequencies, measuring complex impedance requires sophisticated equipment.
-But measuring voltage ratios is relatively simple, making SWR the standard diagnostic tool.
+Measuring voltage ratios is relatively simple, making SWR the standard diagnostic tool.

 > **Key Information:** To prevent standing waves on a feed line connected to an antenna, the antenna feed point impedance must be matched to the characteristic impedance of the feed line. {{< link id="G9A07" >}}